EASYNETY/1ta/docs/features/classes/SlotBasedEnrollment.md

-# Slot-Based Enrollment System with Waitlist
+# Slot-Based Enrolment System with Waitlist

 ## Overview

-This document provides a comprehensive guide to the enhanced slot-based enrollment system with waitlist functionality.
+This document provides a comprehensive guide to the enhanced slot-based enrolment system with waitlist functionality.
 The system allows students to join a waitlist when classes are full and receive notifications when slots become available.

 ## Key Features

-1. **Slot-Based Enrollment**: Classes have a maximum number of slots and track available slots in real-time
+1. **Slot-Based Enrolment**: Classes have a maximum number of slots and track available slots in real-time
 2. **Waitlist Management**: Students can join a waitlist when classes are full
 3. **Availability Notifications**: Students receive notifications when slots become available
-4. **Enrollment Status Tracking**: The system tracks enrollment status for each student
+4. **Enrolment Status Tracking**: The system tracks enrolment status for each student
-5. **Class-Specific Enrollment**: Enrollment is managed at the class level rather than the course level
+5. **Class-Specific Enrolment**: Enrolment is managed at the class level rather than the course level

 ## Table of Contents